oVirt/ovirt-site/source/documentation/webadmin/addtabs.html.md

 *   Views: webadmin project (\*View.java).
 *   Presenters: webadmin project (\*Presenter.java).

-Every tab consist on this trio.
+Every tab consists of this trio.

 #### Tab Model

-The base model of the project is the CommonModel (resides in uicommonweb project). the InitItems() method initialize all the models that are presented as main tabs, as you can see you ought to create a \*ListModel class that is the model of the tab.
+The base model of the project is the CommonModel (resides in uicommonweb project). the InitItems() method initializes all the models that are presented as main tabs.
+As you can see you ought to create a \*ListModel class that is the model of the tab.

 *   ListModel class inherits from ListWithDetailsModel and implements ISupportSystemTreeContext.

-ListWithDetailsModel is in charge of adding sub tabs to the main tab, and ISupportSystemTreeContext add the tree navigation functionality. in ListWithDetailsModel, SyncSearch is the method that is invoked for fetching the items from the server, and setting the items (SetItems method).
+ListWithDetailsModel is in charge of adding sub tabs to the main tab, and ISupportSystemTreeContext add the tree navigation related functionality.
+In ListWithDetailsModel, SyncSearch is the method that is invoked for fetching the business entities from the server and setting the items accordingly (SetItems method).

 ###### Create a dialog

-First add a uicommand associated with it (UICommand), it the command set the method class that will be triggered upon invoking it (setEditCommand(new UICommand("Edit", this));), it will be invoked in
+First add a uicommand associated with the dialog (UICommand).
+In the uicommand c'tor, set the "target" parameter as the class instance which contains the ExecuteCommand() method that will be triggered upon executing it (i.e. invoking its "Execute" method).

+E.g:

+             setEditCommand(new UICommand("Edit", this));

+it will be invoked in:

              @Override
              public void ExecuteCommand(UICommand command)